SourceDiver42/plyoung.github.io/pages/blox/blox-eventhandler.md

 The handlers will accept the Unity and other events and trigger the Blox Events to run.

-You should never manually attach any of these to a GameObject and they will not be visible in the Component menu.
+You should never manually attach any of these to a GameObject.